Turkish high-speed YHT train

 * Requires an overnight stop in Bandirma.
 As you can see, this journey involves an overnight stop in Bandirma.
 The inexpensive but comfortable Panderma Port Hotel & Sahil Otel are both a stone's throw from the station & ferry terminal and get good reviews.

-Ferry connections may vary.
-Ferry times vary from day to day and season to season so check ferry times for your dates at www.ido.com.tr.
-Ferry & train are right next to each other at Bandirma.
-You should check train times less than 30 days before departure at www.tcddtasimacilik.gov.tr or ebilet.tcddtasimacilik.gov.tr.
+Ferry connections vary and they're sadly not co-ordinated with the train, check ferry times for your date at www.ido.com.tr.
+Ferry terminal & railway station are right next to each other at Bandirma.
+Check train times less than 60 days before departure at ebilet.tcddtasimacilik.gov.tr.

 How much does it cost?